njncalub/startfrom0/lessons/introduction/PITCHME.md

 @ul

-* Learn from my mistakes
+* Standing the shoulder of giants
 * Something about fishes
 * Don't pay it back, pay it forward